Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

     - ability to exclude a list of users you may not want to connect for a given time period.
 Excluded users receive the message "STEAM UserID is banned."

         * See the file: data/votekick_ban.txt (if not present, create it by setting cvar sm_votekick_use_banfile set to "1" in cfg-file)

+    - the voting kick for the team is as short as possible: in Coop and in Versus the counter vote for an active player is cast automatically (similar to official L4D behaviour)

 Logfile location: